donfushii/donfushii/README.md

 ## • People who see my profile:

 **_1. Look, you're at the counter. ^^_**
-> Alert: I'm grateful that you decided to check out my profile.
+> [!]: I'm grateful that you decided to check out my profile.
 Feel free to follow me if you'd like.

 <br/><br/>